How to Buy Original Watercolor Paintings Online (Without Getting Scammed)

 Every credible listing starts with a credible person behind it.
 Before you look at the painting, look at who made it.

 Look for an active presence elsewhere.
 Real artists document their process.
-An Instagram account with process videos, work-in-progress shots, or studio glimpses is a strong trust signal.
-Social proof is not vanity for artists.
-It is evidence.
+An Instagram account with process videos, work-in-progress shots—like the development of the Nature Series—or studio glimpses is a strong trust signal.
+Social proof is not vanity for artists — it is evidence.

 Finally, look at portfolio consistency.
 A legitimate artist has a recognisable style that evolves slowly over time.
-If a website sells abstract oils alongside hyper-realistic pencil drawings alongside anime digital art, you are likely looking at a reseller or a content mill aggregating images from multiple unknown sources.
+If a website sells abstract oils alongside hyper-realistic pencil drawings alongside anime digital art, you are likely looking at a reseller aggregating images from multiple unknown sources.

 2. Demand Specificity in the Listing